 We're big fans of Elliott and his work, which is why he was selected as one of our CMOs to Watch in 2022.

 Want more insights from Elliott?
-Sign up for our affiliate community, Product Marketing Alliance's Storytelling Certified course, where he'll be sharing his insights on stories that sell.
+Sign up for our Storytelling Certified: Masters Course, where he'll be sharing his insights on stories that sell.

 Join the conversation